A Life Of Heritage

 7. You can use Kamut for everything.
 And why not?
 It can replace all of the other wheat in your cupboard.
 And you just may be surprised at how good that will make you feel.

 8. My animals will benefit.
-Although this summer has come and gone (I live in next year country), I have a goal to raise my own wheat for not only my families consumption, but my animals as well.
+Although this summer has come and gone (I live in next-year-country), I have a goal to raise my own wheat for not only my family’s consumption but my animals as well.
 If I benefit from this wheat, won’t my animals as well?

 There are so many benefits to using this wheat.
 It did take a bit of a learning curve to adjust to the different “feel” of working with Kamut wheat, but it was well worth it.
 I encourage you to look into Kamut Khorasan wheat for yourself and your family.